Tronhjem/FromFileToWave/README.md

 ## Future Plans
 The idea is to later have more files, in order to have a 2D map of morphing wave tables.

-> Disclaimer: AI may have been used in this project but mostly for tedious tasks and code reviews.
-It's by no means a vibe coded project.